Energy Systems Nuclear Operations Technology

 About the Occupation

 Nuclear Operations Technicians work in a structured environment and operate specialized equipment.
 They must be able to take direction, follow protocol and have a commitment to safety.
-Job responsibilities include monitoring and maintaining test instruments, gauges, and recording devices in control rooms during equipment operation.
+Job responsibilities include monitoring and maintaining test instruments, gauges and recording devices in control rooms during equipment operation.
 Technicians calculate equipment operating factors, such as radiation times, dosages, temperatures, gamma intensities, and pressures, using standard formulas and conversion tables.
 Learn more about the occupation and the industry.

 Certificates and Degrees